-In this world, 2.4 billion people-- 1 in 3 people-- do not have access to a toilet.
+In this world, 2 billion people do not have access to a toilet.

 A lack of toilets remains one of the leading causes of infectious diseases and death among children.